Header image courtesy of Dear Lilly

 Originally published by Abi Englefield.
 Last updated by Alisa Chau.

 Brought to you by Australian bar designer Ashley Sutton, who is known for creating whimsical settings which are ideal for wooing your date, Dear Lilly is the love shack that has it all.
-Think floating love letters, fragrant blooms, a sepia colour palette, and more vintage trinkets than a Disney princess can shake a magic wand at!
-With gorgeous cocktails and a splendid menu that is particularly famed for their afternoon tea items, the delicate presentation and beautiful environment will have you both stunned and starry-eyed.
+Think floating love letters, fragrant blooms, a sepia colour palette, and more vintage trinkets than a Disney princess can shake a magic wand at.
+With gorgeous cocktails and a splendid menu that is particularly famed for its afternoon tea items, the delicate presentation and beautiful environment will have you both stunned and starry-eyed.

 Dear Lilly, Shop 4010, Podium Level 4, IFC Mall, 8 Finance Street, Central | (+852) 2771 6060

-Set against the backdrop of Tai Kwun, Madame Fù hearkens back to a bygone era of cocktails at salon gatherings.
+Set against the backdrop of Tai Kwun, Madame Fù throws back to a bygone era of cocktails at salon gatherings.
 Boasting six distinctly designed rooms—all of them perfect for Instagramming—sweep your date off their feet with Madame Fù’s delectable Cantonese and Northern Chinese dishes, all whilst comfortably seated amongst the beautifully adorned and plush settees.